sylhare/Type-on-Strap/pages/contents.md

 layout: page
 title : Contents
 permalink: /portfolio/
-subtitle: "Programs, languages, and More"
+subtitle: "What do you want to learn about: programs, languages, and more"
 feature-img: "assets/img/pexels/computer.jpeg"
 tags: [Archive]
 ---